karuneshpalekar/GDSCKarunesh/README.md

 The following code is part of the application: https://github.com/HeetGutka/Android-Study-Jams

-The application is a scheduling application which helps to book appointments at places of out daily commute.This project is a part of GDSC Organised Event.
+The application is a scheduling application which helps to book appointments at places of out daily commute.This project is a part of GDSC Organised Event.My task of the project being to construct the above code and patch rest of the modules into one complete application.

 About the following Code :